Breda Four: Korthals Altes

 Just before the visit of the group of nineteen, Korthals Altes had ordered an investigation into the medical condition of the prisoners due to concerning signals.
 However, the medical specialists concluded that their condition was not such that release for medical reasons was necessary.
-After the examination, Korthals Altes informed the group of nineteen in January 1989 that he saw no possibilities for taking the lead in their release.
+After the examination, Korthals Altes informed the group of nineteen on 5 January 1989 that the release would not be easily achieved.